8 Expert Tips on How to Polish Rocks

 Whatever stage of rock or gem cutting you start with, stone polishing is the final stage that can make or break all your work.
 Never fear!
-With these eight tips from jewelry-making and lapidary experts Tom and Kay Benham, you’re halfway to successful stone polishing!
+With these eight tips from jewelry-making and lapidary experts Tom and Kay Benham, you’re halfway to polishing stones successfully!

 Stone Polishing with Confidence: 8 Tips